dominodatalab/GraphRAG/README.md

 * *`3_langchain_hybrid_rag.ipynb`* - In this notebook, we show how to use `langchain` to construct a graph and use both graph search and semantic search to create a RAG workflow

+* *`eval_RAG.ipynb`* - In this notebook, we evaluate the hybrid graph RAG vs. a QA RAG system without graph information

 * *`neo4j_query_ft_examples.ipynb`* - This notebook has some additional examples of Cypher queries that can be used as few shot examples to the LLM

 * *`data/activision.pdf`* - Activision's 2023 Form 10k

 * *`data/netflix_ttiles.csv`* - File with data about movies

-* *`data/elon_eval_qa.csv`* - File with general question-answer pairs to evaluate the graph RAG vs. a regular QA RAG implementation
+* *`data/elon_eval_qa.csv`* - File with general question-answer pairs to evaluate the hybrid graph RAG vs. a QA RAG implementation without graph information

-* *`data/elon_eval_rel.csv`* - File with question-answer pairs that have questions that involve relationships to evaluate the graph RAG vs. a regular QA RAG implementation
+* *`data/elon_eval_rel.csv`* - File with question-answer pairs that have questions that involve relationships to evaluate the hybrid graph RAG vs. a QA RAG implementation without graph information

 * ## Set up instructions